getodk/docs/src/tables-using.rst

 .. note::

   All of these screens and web pages are served directly off of the device -- there is no network access.
-These are fully able to function in Airplane modee -- without a Wi-Fi or internet connection.
+These are fully able to function in Airplane mode -- without a Wi-Fi or internet connection.

   When you design your applications, you can either have them operate without any network access, or you can write them to access data on the internet.
 This becomes your design choice.